levifarley/docker-laravel/readme.txt

-# Download project source code in an external directory, and symlink src directory to it for easy docker re-use between projects
-    * From root docker-laravel directory ln ../project-src-directory src
+# Clone this repo and initialize Laravel project using git in 'src' directory

 # Ensure Laravel project's .env file is correct in the src directory: